benhuson/page-parts/readme.txt

 Manage subsections of a page.
 Create 'page parts' as children of a page to display in different areas of your templates.
 Requires WordPress 3.4.

+For more information, view the documentation link on the admin plugins page after activating the plugin.

 == Installation ==

 1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress

-(more details about configuring the plugin will be added at a later date)

 == Frequently Asked Questions ==